cat-haines/cathaines.com/_posts/2016-03-26-tracking-travis-ci-builds-with-a-photon.md

 }
 ```

-We configure three pins as PWM outputs, and expose the `setColor` method as a [Cloud Function][particle-cloud-function], which will be accessible through the [Partical Cloud API][particle-cloud-api].
+The code is also pretty basic - we configure and initialize three output pins, then expose the `setColor` method as a [Cloud Function][particle-cloud-function], which will be accessible through the Partical's [Cloud API][particle-cloud-api].

 #### Testing Our Setup

-If you assembled your circuit correctly, and successfully flashed your device with the firmware code, you should be able to make the following requests to change the color of your LED:
+If you assembled your circuit correctly, and successfully flashed your device with the above firmware code, you should be able to make the following `cURL` requests to change the color of your LED:

 ```bash
 curl -X POST https://api.particle.io/v1/devices/$PARTICLE_DEVICE_ID/setcolor \